alok8bb/brokenstack/src/content/blog/lessons-from-hack.md

 ---
-title: 'Lessons from a Hack: Securing UFW, Docker, and Open SSH Ports'
+title: 'Lessons from a Hack: Securing systems properly when using UFW with Docker'
 description: 'My MongoDB was hacked because Docker mapped port 27017 publicly, bypassing UFW.
 The hacker demanded a ransom for the stolen data.
 Prevent this by using -p 127.0.0.1:27017:27017 to bind the port locally and secure your database or docker images'
 pubDate: '4 Jun 2024'
 category: 'code'